 There's a certain degree of poetic justice in the notion of countering speedtrap technology with yet more technology.
 There's a long history of this, beginning in the fifties when traffic radar first appeared.

 Drivers flashed their headlights to warn others of radar traps.
 Low tech, but it worked.
 In the mid-seventies the arrival of the CB radio created an instant community of smokey spotters.
-But that craze soon diminished, overwhelmed by mindless chatter and useless reports: "Yeah, good buddy, I definitely seen a cop over at the Dairy Queen day before yesterday."
+But that craze soon diminished, overwhelmed by mindless chatter and useless reports.
 Something better clearly was needed.

-That may have arrived, thanks to exponential growth in smartphone usage and Internet availability.
-That combination has been harnessed by Escort Live, offered as an add-on to most radar detectors from Escort and its subsidiary, BEL (Beltronics).
+That may have arrived, thanks to the exponential growth in smartphones and Internet availability.
+That combination has been harnessed by Escort Live, compatible with most Escort radar detectors.

-With the Escort Live power cord attached to the radar detector, the Escort Live app must be downloaded to the smartphone.
-(On iPhones it's available via the Apple iTunes app.)
-With app installed and running and detector powered up, the final step is Bluetooth pairing of phone and Escort Live power cord.
+To make everything work, the Escort Live app must first be downloaded to the smartphone.
+(On iPhones it's available via Apple iTunes.)
+With app installed and running and detector powered up, the final step is Bluetooth pairing of phone and Escort Live.

-We followed this sequence using two iPhone models, a 3GS and 4S (it's backward-compatible from the latest iPhone 5 models), and a Samsung Android smartphone.
-Downloading was simple in each case; creating an account with user name and password took slightly longer Once logged in, Escort Live quickly spotted the smartphones and paired with them.
-This event was confirmed when the flashing blue LED turned solid.
-We were in business.
+We followed this sequence using an iPhone 6 (Escort Live is backward-compatible from the latest iPhone model), also with a Samsung Android smartphone.
+Downloading was simple in each case; creating an account with user name and password took slightly longer.
+Once logged in, Escort Live quickly paired with the phone, confirmed when a flashing blue LED turned solid.

-We found the Escort Live user interface to be intuitive and easily mastered.
 Two screens are offered, Dashboard and Map; the graphics of both are attractive and coherently laid out.
-Most staffers preferred the map screen, finding the realtime distance-to-danger graphics more entertaining.
+Most staffers preferred the map screen, finding the real-time distance-to-danger graphics more useful.